Tesla97/Controllo-Sulle-Reti-Di-Petri/README.md

 # PetriNets
-In this folder you can find materials about Petry Nets and Uppaal Timed Automata.
+In this folder you can find materials about Petry Nets and Uppaal Timed Automata, realized for the course of RealTime Systems

 # What is a Petri Net?
 Petri Nets (PTs) are the evolution of Automata.
 Automata as instrument to model Concurrent System fails.